Historical abuse allegations against teachers

 What if I want compensation or recognition for what happened?

 The Ministry of Education run a ‘historic claims’ process to respond to allegations which occurred prior to 1989.
-More information about that process can be found here.
 For more recent claims they may refer your claim to the school where the alleged incident occurred, if still in operation.

 Where can I get support?